runticle/CV/README.md

 - Whilst building a Facebook Clone during Makers Academy, we tasked to rebuild the frontend in React - a new language to us at the time.
 I picked up the language very quickly and within a week could fluently build React components and manage data flow with Redux.

 **Teamwork**
 - Have continued to use Agile (scrum) technologies at LeSalon having been exposed to them at Makers Academy.
-Working as such we have managed to increase our speed from 2 to over 4 points per dev per day, massively increasing our overall output for the company.
+Working as such we have managed to increase our relative speed from 2 at the start to over 10 points per dev per day, massively increasing our overall output for the company.
-- I have captained both Football and Korfball teams during my time at School and University, with the notable improvement of the Korfball team over my years involved a particularly proud achievement of mine.
+- I have captained both Football and Korfball teams during my time at School and University, with the notable improvement of the Korfball team throughout my years involved a particularly proud achievement of mine.

 **Motivated**
-- Back in 2014 I set up a viable business by finding profitable arbitrage opportunities whilst minimising any fees incurred through the banking system.
+- In 2014 I set up a viable business by finding profitable arbitrage opportunities whilst minimising any fees incurred through the banking system.
 The company was profiting £3k/month.
 - This passion led to the self-taught development of a website to broker Bitcoin built in php, html and JavaScript in a couple of months.

 **Project Management**